 By: Vanessa McElwrath, CFP®, Wealth Management Partner

-Estate Planning Basics
+Family Estate Planning Basics

 Creating a well-designed estate plan is a critical step in the development of an overall financial plan.
-It’s important to work with an attorney and your wealth advisor to develop your plan and legal documents associated.
-The attorney will guide you through the creation of fundamental estate planning documents while your wealth advisor can ensure the plan aligns with your long-term goals and that account titling and listed beneficiaries is coordinated with any legal documents.
+It’s important to work with an attorney and your wealth advisor to develop your plan and the associated legal documents.
+The attorney will explain what estate planning is and guide you through the creation of fundamental estate planning documents, while your wealth advisor can ensure the plan aligns with your long-term goals and that account titling and listed beneficiaries are coordinated with any legal documents.

-- Last Will and Testament: Even for estates that seem straightforward or have few assets, a Last Will and Testament is essential.
+- Last Will and Testament: Even for estates that seem straightforward or have few assets, a Last Will and Testament is the most essential part of what estate planning is for most people.
 A Will provides a detailed list of instructions for how an individual’s probate property should be distributed after he or she dies.
 It also designates a guardian for any minor children and nominates an executor for the estate.
 It is the executor’s responsibility to carry out the wishes of the deceased.

 - Bank accounts listed as Payable on Death (POD), Transfer on Death (TOD), or Joint Tenants with Rights of Survivorship (JTWROS)

 - Real or personal property owned as Joint Tenants with Rights of Survivorship (JTWROS)

 - Assets put into a properly funded trust